sedouard/flocker/docs/using/tryflocker.rst

 1)	Somewhere to install the Flocker client.
 Make sure you have **one** of the following on your machine:

 	- OS X with `Homebrew <http://www.brew.sh/>`_ installed.
-	- Fedora 20.
 	- Ubuntu 14.04.

 2) 	Two hosts for the two instances of Flocker node.
 The options are:

 	- Two Virtual Machines (VMs) on your local machine.
-For this tutorial, you are supplied with Vagrant images to create the tutorial environment on VMs using VirtualBox, so you must have Vagrant and VirtualBox installed.
+For this tutorial, you are supplied with Vagrant images to create the tutorial environment on VMs using VirtualBox, so you must have `Vagrant <https://www.vagrantup.com/>`_ and `VirtualBox <https://www.virtualbox.org/>`_ installed.
 	- AWS or Rackspace (you will need an account with root access).
 	- Physical hosts with a supported operating system.
 	- Any combination of the above.